Andrea Masiello

-Andrea Masiello (born 5 February 1986) is an Italian professional footballer who plays as a centre-back for club Südtirol.
-He is perhaps best known for match-fixing in the Derby of Puglia, whilst playing for Bari, scoring an own goal to guarantee Lecce survival in Serie A. He was banned 26 months for selling the matches Salernitana–Bari, Bari–Sampdoria, Palermo–Bari, Bari–Lecce and Bologna–Bari.
+Andrea Masiello (born 5 February 1986) is an Italian former professional footballer who played as a centre-back.
+He was banned for 26 months for match-fixing, including in the Derby of Puglia, whilst playing for Bari, scoring an own goal to guarantee Lecce survival in Serie A.

 Career

 Juventus

 A graduate of Juventus' youth system, he made his Serie A debut for Juve, in a home defeat Inter, on 20 April 2005.
 Masiello joined Juventus on loan in 2003 from Lucchese and in January 2004, he turned to a co-ownership deal for €300,000.
 In June 2004 Juventus acquired him outright.

 Masiello was on loan to Avellino of Serie B in 2005, along with Boudianski, where he played 41 times.
 Avellino were involved in the Serie B relegation playoffs, losing to AlbinoLeffe 4–3 on aggregate.

 Siena & Genoa

 In the wake of the 2006 Italian football scandal Juve were forced to play in Serie B. Thus, the squad faced clearance in order to improve the financial condition.
 Masiello, along with Abdoulay Konko and Giovanni Bartolucci were now joint-owned by Siena and Juventus, which valued Masiello at €350,000, Konko at €500,000 and Bartolucci for a peppercorn fee of €500.

 After failing to make an appearance in the first half of the 2006 season, Juventus sold 50% of its ownership of Masiello and Konko to Genoa on 25 January 2007, (which were previously owned by Siena and Juventus, after Genoa and Siena) worth €1.25 million (Masiello) and €1 million (Konko) respectively, for part of the deal of the permanent transfer of Domenico Criscito.
 He played 15 times and won promotion along with his teammate.

 Genoa and Siena were failed to make an agreement for the two players before the deadline, thus they had to submit a bid to Lega Calcio.
 Eventually Genoa acquired Masiello for €1.08 million and Siena acquired Konko outright for €823,787.
 However, in July Genoa acquired Konko outright for €1.2 million (with Fernando Forestieri moved to Siena for €1.7 million in co-ownership deal), but after playing 4 times for the club, he went back to Serie B to play for Bari on loan.